Immigration Status and Healthcare - Access Health CT openEnroll_start=03/01/2023

 Who is eligible to apply for HUSKY Health (Medicaid/Children’s Health Insurance Program)?

 Most individuals who fall into one of the above categories will also need to meet a five-year residency requirement.
 You are excluded from this requirement if you are a child, pregnant, refugee/asylee, Cuban/Haitian entrant, or a victim of trafficking.
 Amerasians, Iraqi, and Afghan special immigrants, and aliens whose deportations are being withheld, are also excluded from meeting the five-year residency requirement.
+DACA recipients are not eligible to enroll in regular HUSKY Health programs, including Medicaid and the Children’s Health Insurance Program (CHIP).
+However, there are State programs available for children and pregnant individuals who do not qualify for regular Medicaid because of their immigration status.
+Eligibility for these programs depends on your age and/or household income.

 Latest from the blog